-Interested in the “people side” of business—including management, marketing, human resources or public relations?
-Gordon's flexible business administration major allows you to apply your communication, strategic thinking and collaboration skills to virtually any area of business—technology, retail, manufacturing, finance services and more.
+Interested in the “people side” of business, including sports management, human resources or entrepreneurship?
+Gordon's business management major allows you to apply your communication, strategic thinking and collaboration skills to an ever-evolving business landscape.
 You’ll learn how to approach your work in light of your Christian call as you build a foundation for a lifetime of personal growth and excellence as a future business leader.

 For hands-on learning and to clarify their career goals, business administration majors can pursue a variety of internships at places like Raytheon, Grant Thornton and HubSpot, to name a few.

 On campus you will be part of a close community of supportive mentors and learners.
 You may have the opportunity to complete an honors project, do research with a faculty member or work as a teaching assistant.
 And you can take advantage of student-led opportunities, including: